Narender Singh Yadav

 Narender Singh Yadav (born 15 December 1994) is an Indian mountaineer.
-He is best known for his controversial climbing expedition to Mount Everest in May 2016, where he claimed to have summitted the mountain but had recognition of this attempt stripped years later after discrepancies were noticed which indicated he had faked the summit, leading to his 2020 Tenzing Norgay National Adventure Award being revoked and a ban from the mountain for six years from the climbing date by the Nepali government in 2021.
+He is best known for his controversial climbing expedition to Mount Everest in May 2016, where he claimed to have summited the mountain but had recognition of this attempt stripped years later after discrepancies were noticed which indicated he had faked the summit, leading to his 2020 Tenzing Norgay National Adventure Award being revoked and a ban from the mountain for six years from the climbing date by the Nepali government in 2021.
 In May 2022, soon after his ban expired, he returned to Everest and successfully reached the summit with ample proof that he had actually done so.

 Biography and career

 Narender Singh Yadav was born on 15 December 1994.
 He hails from Nehrugarh village in Rewari district, Haryana, and is the son of Indian Army soldier Krishnachand.
 He had studied for his MA at Starex University in Gurgaon district.

 In July 2018, Yadav claimed to have made a new record by summiting and descending Kilimanjaro the fastest, recording times of 17 hours and 9 hours 17 minutes for each respective segment; this was subsequently registered in the Limca Book of Records.
 Yadav has stated that he wishes to climb the highest mountain on every continent; as of 2022, he had summited five (out of seven assuming the seven-continent model) - Kilimanjaro, (Africa), Aconcagua (South America), Everest (Asia), Elbrus (Europe) and Kosciuszko (Australia) - with Denali (North America) and Vinson (Antarctica) still remaining.